jirkamarsik/jirka.marsik.me/research/pragmatic-side-effects.md

     The state of my proof-of-concept prototype as of my presentation at Redraw 2015.
-It treats quantification and anaphora (as in de Groote's type-theoretic dynamic logic), presupposition, as in Lebedeva's dissertation, () alongside with a treatment of the binding problem.
+It treats quantification and anaphora (as in de Groote's type-theoretic dynamic logic), presupposition, as in Lebedeva's dissertation (presupposition filtering not included), alongside with a treatment of the binding problem.

     Feeding this file through [Eff](http://www.eff-lang.org/) produces the logical representations of the small suite of examples.
 One can also